floenavi/floenavi/FEATURES.md

 with each update, unless the ice is absolutely not moving, or the app is used on solid ground.

-For the X/Y positions in the grid view, the app always computes the drift-applied **true** origin position and bearing of the grid, before translating a LAT/LON position of a mobile station, or the tablet's own position into X/Y coordinates.
+For the X/Y positions in the grid view, the app always computes the drift-applied **estimated** origin position and bearing of the grid, before translating a LAT/LON position of a mobile station, or the tablet's own position into X/Y coordinates.

 The app does not iteratively compute the positions of stations at fixed intervals, but only at specific events: